 Anna Povey

-Land for Wildlife Coordinator (North)
+Land For Wildlife Coordinator (North)

 Anna is an ecologist with broad, practical experience over 30 years, including growing native plants, controlling weeds and revegetating, flora surveys, a consulting business, environmental education and small mammal research.
 She enjoys working with conservation-minded private landholders, and learns something from every landholder.